cguecia/mini_lake_iceberg/README.md

 - **Error Handling**: Includes branch cleanup on failure

 ## Next Steps
 - Add transformations to add dimension surrogate_keys to the fact_events table for better joins
+- add unit tests with pytest